-‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke & Ridge Face Off
+‘Bold And The Beautiful’ Spoilers For Wednesday, May 23: Katie Pressures Wyatt, Brooke And Ridge Face Off

-Bold and the Beautiful spoilers for Wednesday, May 23 reveal that Wyatt (Darin Brooks) will wrestle with his conscience as Hope (Annika Noelle) and Liam (Darin Brooks) prepare for their wedding day.
+Bold and the Beautiful spoilers for Wednesday, May 23, reveal that Wyatt (Darin Brooks) will wrestle with his conscience, as Hope (Annika Noelle) and Liam (Darin Brooks) prepare for their wedding day.
 While he struggles with whether or not to tell the truth, Brooke (Katherine Kelly Lang) and Ridge (Thorsten Kaye) each believe that their daughter is entitled to be with Liam.
 It seems as if both couples’ relationships are on the rocks as a result of the “Lope” wedding.
 Will their relationships survive the wedding, or does this spell the beginning of the end for them?

 Wyatt has been under immense pressure.
-First, he witnessed the romantic setting in his dad’s office which was staged to make him believe that Bill (Don Diamont) and Steffy (Jacqueline MacInnes Wood) were having an affair.
+First, he witnessed the romantic setting in his dad’s office, which was staged to make him believe that Bill (Don Diamont) and Steffy (Jacqueline MacInnes Wood) were having an affair.
 He felt compelled to tell Liam what he saw, only to later find out that his dad had been manipulating him.
 Now, both his dad and his girlfriend don’t want him to tell Liam the truth.
 Added to that, Liam recently told him he is one of only two people he really trusts on this planet.
 Bold and the Beautiful spoilers, via Soap Central, indicate that he will again face an internal struggle as Katie pushes Wyatt to keep silent.

 Bill manipulates Liam then offers Wyatt the keys to the kingdom in return for his loyalty.
 WATCH FULL EPISODE: https://t.co/K8AekKCQVb #BoldandBeautiful pic.twitter.com/5FORWXeYhS